-When we talk about equality, we’re talking about being accessible to all people – regardless of age, disability, gender reassignment, marriage and civil partnership, race, religion and belief (including lack of belief), sex and sexual orientation – and treating them fairly.
+When we talk about equality in the sports sector, we are talking about treating people fairly and being accessible to everyone – regardless of their age, disability, gender reassignment, marriage and civil partnership, race, religion and belief (including lack of belief), sex and sexual orientation.

 Activity Alliance have developed a downloadable Inclusive Communications Guide to help sport providers like yourselves to reach a wider audience using different communication tools, methods and even tone of voice.